-It is important to recognize that there are multiple layers of approvals that make up the contracting process.
-Before a contract can be developed, your proposal-the basis of your contract and a key part of Michigan's SNAP-Ed Plan of Work-goes through the following approval process:
+It is important to recognize that there are multiple layers of approvals that make up the contract process.
+Before a contract can be developed, your proposed SNAP-Ed program-the basis of your contract and a key part of Michigan's SNAP-Ed Plan of Work-goes through the following approval process:

-- 1. Your proposal is submitted to MFF and reviewed for inclusion in Michigan's SNAP-Ed Plan of Work. - 2.
-MFF and MSU Extension develop and submit Michigan's SNAP-Ed Plan of Work to MDHHS for approval. - 3.
+- 1. Your proposal including your proposed SNAP-Ed program is submitted to MFF and reviewed for inclusion in Michigan's SNAP-Ed Plan of Work. - 2.
+MFF and MSU Extension work with MDHHS to develop and submit Michigan's SNAP-Ed Plan of Work to MDHHS for approval. - 3.
 MDHHS reviews, approves, and submits the Plan of Work to the USDA for approval. - 4.
 The USDA reviews and approves the Plan of Work. - 5.
 A subrecipient contract is established between MDHHS and MFF. - 6.
 MFF establishes a subrecipient contract with you as a MFF SNAP-Ed Partner.

 Special Note: Adjustments to your grant award amount may be made at any point in the approval process above.
-Once the USDA approves Michigan's SNAP-Ed Plan of Work and the final projects and budgets are in place, you will receive written notification from MFF of the approved amount of your grant award.
+Once the USDA approves Michigan's SNAP-Ed Plan of Work and the final project summaries and budgets are in place, you will receive written notification from MFF of the approved amount of your grant award.